boomernag/activity-challenges/README.md

 #### Edit Challenge

 - When at landing page user will see three lines-icon to the right in navbar.
-    - If user clicks three line-icon mobile menu will open from the left with logo on top and then links with names Home, Challenges and New Challenges.
+    - If user clicks three line-icon mobile menu will open from the left with logo on top and then links with names **Home**, **Challenges** and **New Challenge**.
         - If user clicks Home, user will be redirected to home page.
         - If user clicks Challenges, user will reload current page.
-        - If user clicks New Challenge, user will be redirected to Add Challenge page.- User will see page title "Edit challenge" on top of page under navbar.
+        - If user clicks New Challenge, user will be redirected to Add Challenge page.

 - Below navbar user sees page title "Edit challenge".

 - Below page title user will see a form with (3) icons aligned the left stack underneath eachother:
     - A pen with an input field to the right of it with label "Challenge Title".
         - Here user can change the title for the challenge (min 5 and max 30 characters).